Keyboard shortcuts

 Testing Projections

 Projections don’t use TestFramework.
-Test them directly:
+Test them directly by calling init() and apply_projection():

 #[test]